 Life: annual, biennial, occasional short-lived perennial

-Our garden is distinctly lacking in Herb Robert, so I took one of the few plants we do have and planted it at the top of a deeply shaded sloping area a couple of years ago.
-This year I noticed its seeds have jumped the path into the next planting area down exactly as I had hoped they would.
+Our garden is distinctly lacking in Herb Robert, so I took one of the few plants we do have from the driveway and planted it at the top of a deeply shaded sloping area a couple of years ago.
+It’s a tricky full shade belt beneath deciduous trees between our garden and meadow.